The USA Job Search

 Most employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess the USA work permit.
 In addition, any work “on black” will never qualify you for an American work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
 If you are caught, you can be arrested and even deported.

 Many professions in the United States are regulated.
 Therefore, professionals will need to register with the appropriate regulatory body before being allowed to work legally in the USA.
 Licensing varies from state to state.

-In effective USA job search, you should complement online job search by methods that are more traditional because the USA jobs are advertised in different ways and some US jobs are not advertised in traditional forms at all.
+In the effective USA job search, you should complement online job search by methods that are more traditional because the USA jobs are advertised in different ways and some jobs in the USA are not advertised in traditional forms at all.
 More than half of all jobs are not advertised and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 In the USA job search, quite often, it is not what you know but whom you know